Actually, it's sort of a day of conflict for the media.

 This seems wrong.

-Uh you're still probably not a hundred percent sure on it because you're still looking into it, but uh I I think it's been a very interesting topic in that.
+You're still probably not 100% sure on it because you're still looking into it.

 Well, thank you.

-It was to it was today.
+It was today.

 We had a caller from Cleveland who demanded to know where I came down on it.

-He said enough straddling the issue.
+He said, enough straddling the issue.

 And he was right.